-Voice of customer (VoC) or “voice of the customer” uses customer feedback from focus groups, marketing feedback, customer support interactions, social media comments, online reviews, and more, to understand how customers use products and what they think about brands to better understand them.
+Voice of customer (VoC) or “voice of the customer” refers to customer feedback from focus groups, marketing feedback, customer support interactions, social media comments, online reviews, and more.
+It's used to understand customers needs and improve the customer experience (CX).

 VoC survey questions can be quantitative, asking for easily calculable responses (Yes/No, multiple choice, “On a scale of 1 to 10,” etc.).
 Quantitative questions may be as simple as, “How was your experience today?” or “Did we meet all of your needs?”
 The feedback is easy to run through Excel and other spreadsheets.
 And some online survey programs offer built-in tools for basic calculations.